sectrean/di-kit/README.md

 ## Usage

-1. Create the `Container` and register services using values and constructor functions.
+1. Create the `Container` and register *services* using values and constructor functions.
-2. Resolve services by type from the `Container`.
+2. Resolve your *services* by type from the `Container`.
-3. Close the `Container` when you're done.
-This will also close services.
+3. Close the `Container` and *services* when you're done.

 ```go
 // 1.
 Create the Container and register services using values and constructor functions.